IntelliJ IDEA 2024.3 Help

 Select the run/debug configuration

-2. In the Run/Debug Configurations dialog, configure the required startup properties.
+2. In the Run/Debug Configurations dialog, select the configuration that you want to edit.

 Configure startup properties